executors/executors/wording.md

 do not introduce data races as a result of concurrent calls to those functions from different threads of execution.

 A `static_thread_pool`'s threads execute execution agents created via its associated executors with forward progress guarantee delegation. [*Note:* Forward progress is delegated to an execution agent for its lifetime.
-Because `static_thread_pool` guarantees only parallel forward progress to execution agents created via its executors, forward progress delegation does not apply to execution agents which have not yet begun their lifetime. *--end note*]
+Because `static_thread_pool` guarantees only parallel forward progress to execution agents created via its executors, forward progress delegation does not apply to execution agents which have not yet started executing their first execution step. *--end note*]

 #### Types